dutymate/mongo2dynamo/README.md

 Performs a dry-run to preview the migration by executing the full ETL pipeline without loading to DynamoDB.

 **Features:**
-- Connects to MongoDB and validates configuration
+- Connects to MongoDB and validates configuration.
-- Extracts documents from MongoDB (with filters if specified)
+- Extracts documents from MongoDB (with filters if specified).
-- Transforms documents to DynamoDB format using dynamic worker pools
+- Transforms documents to DynamoDB format using dynamic worker pools.
-- Counts the total number of documents that would be migrated
+- Counts the total number of documents that would be migrated.
-- No data is loaded to DynamoDB (dry-run mode)
+- No data is loaded to DynamoDB (dry-run mode).

 **Example Output:**
 ```text